Brazilian Highway System: Characteristics

-As of 2023, the system consists of 1,720,700 km of roads, of which approximately 213500 km are paved (12.4%), and about 17000 km are divided highways.
+As of 2023, the system consists of 1,720,700 km of roads, of which approximately 213500 km are paved (12.4%), and about 17000 km are divided highways, 6300 km only in the State of São Paulo.
+Currently it is possible to travel from Rio Grande, in the extreme south of the country, to Brasília (2580 km) or Casimiro de Abreu, in the state of Rio de Janeiro (2045 km), only on divided highways.
 The total of paved roads increased from 35,496 km (22,056 mi) in 1967 to 215,000 km (133,595 mi) in 2018, with an expansion of 0.5% between 2009 and 2019.
 In 2009, Brazil had 1.03 km of paved road and 7.35 km of unpaved road per inhabitant.

 In 2019, the Federal Highway System had 75,800 km, of which approximately 65,400 km were paved (86.3%), and 10,355 km was under federal concession (PROCROFE).
 The most important federal highways in the country are BR-101 and BR-116.

 Although Brazil has the largest duplicated road network in Latin America, it's considered insufficient for the country's needs: in 2021, it was calculated that the ideal amount of duplicated roads would be something around from 35000 km to 42000 km.
 The main road axes also have problems because they often have inadequate geometry and constructive characteristics that don't allow quality long-distance flow (non-interference from local traffic and high speed).

 The Brazilian Federal Government has never implemented a National Highway Plan at the same level as developed countries such as the USA, Japan or European countries, which specifically aimed at inter-regional travel, and which should preferably be served by highways.
 The Brazilian State, despite some planning efforts, has been guided by a reactive action to the increase in demand (only duplicating some roads with old and inadequate layout) and not by a purposeful vision, directing occupation and economic density in the territory.
 Another problem is the lack of directing the Union Budget towards infrastructure works, since there is no law that guarantees funds from the Federal Budget for works on highways and other modes of transport, depending exclusively on the goodwill of the rulers.